 These have been convened by Maroondah, Knox and Yarra Ranges councils, engaging community-led groups including hackers, makers and local businesses.

 Each of these discussions followed a similar theme, dealing with workspaces and included services, infrastructure and management of a facility.

 The fact that each discussion has occurred at all is very welcome and reflects the community demand in our council areas for shared worker/hacker/maker spaces outside of the CBD.

-We’d also like to invite them to foster and participate in the greater discussion about how local government can best support residents transitioning from the industrial age way of working – hierarchical and tied to place and employer – through to the new paradigm of work, which is independent, ad-hoc, collaborative and in-charge.
+We’d also like to invite them to foster and participate in the greater discussion about how local governments can best support their ratepayers who are transitioning from the industrial-age way of working – which is hierarchical and tied to place and/or employer – into the new paradigm of work which is independent, collaborative and ‘me-in-charge’.

-The so-called ‘Imagination Age‘ is going to take some time to really take hold in our society, though it is here, now and early adopters are reinventing the way they provide for themselves and are creating their own niche professions.
+The so-called ‘Imagination Age‘ is going to take some time to really take hold in our society, though it is here, now and the early adopters are reinventing the way they provide an income for themselves, creating their own niche professions and role titles.

 They seek us out using social media, word of mouth and organic web searches – they travel from afar and join in because of a primal need for a new tribe, more than just the need for office space outside of their homes.

 Please don’t misunderstand us, space to work is important – noisy kids, persistent pets, power outages (an unfortunate reality in the hills) and limited facilities can all play their part in the motivation to seek an external office – though they are not the most important factors!